gbravoi/mpl_graspit/README.md

 graspit_simulator
 ```

-**4. Search for the desired grasp using grapical interface**
-1. Load yor robot and object
-    -Option 1: Load robot (File>import Robot) and object (File> Import object).
-Note: recomen to move the robot a little, to avoid object importing in collision with the object.
-    -Option 2: Load a world file with the object and robot included (File> Open)
-2.A.
-(Option 1) Use EigenGrasp planner (Grasp> EigenGrasp Planner)
-    - Select desired settings, then init and ">" [Check manual for more details](https://graspit-simulator.github.io/build/html/grasp_planning_eg.html)
-2.B (Option 2) Move manualle hand to desired grasp
-3. You can evaluate the grasp using Grasp>Quality Measure.
-Select quality, Add, Ok.
-For example epsilon =-1 is invalid grasp.
-The bigger the number the better (note epsilon<1).
-4. Save the file (.world) In there you can find informaton like the joint posiiton and the orientation and posiitons of the hand and object (To use this information you will need to trasnform accordinly to the origin of Gazebo/Rviz)

 ## Choosing contact points for the planner:
-When planning a gasrp with EigenGrasp, you need to select which contact file you want to use.
+When planning a grasp with EigenGrasp, you need to select which contact file you want to use.
 The contact files indicate points that the planer will place in contact with the object.

 Currently you have the following files (on folder *robots/mpl_right_arm/virtual/*):